-People with dementia often carry out the same activity, make the same gesture, say the same thing or ask the same question repeatedly.
-Find out how you can manage repetitive behaviour.
+People with dementia often carry out the same activity, make the same gesture, say the same thing, make the same noise or ask the same question over and over.

 - Managing and reducing out-of-character behaviour